Workflow Logs Pane

 These columns indicate the date and time at which the Node started to execute as well as the execution time rounded to ms, secs or mins depending on the execution time.

-Hover the date/time to see the exact date/time range.
+Hover the execution time to see the exact date/time range.

 Note that the time shown is always local to the timezone of the computer being used to browse the logs.

-The Node columns indicate the icon of the Node and its description.
+The Node columns show the name and description of the Node.
 If no description was set on the Node in the Workflow Design, the Node name is shown instead.
 Hover the Node description section to find the Node name and version that actually executed.

 A Node execution is considered to be a child step if it follows a Trigger (e.g. Day Scheduler), an Iterator (e.g. For Each) or is a sub-Workflow Invoke.